djhmateer/djhmateer.github.io/_posts/2021-03-19-restoring mssql db bak and trn log files.md

 > "Unable to create restore plan due to break in the LSN chain."

+Update - it turns out it was because a secondary backup using [Veeam](https://www.veeam.com/) was creating a new transaction log backup which truncates the SQL logs causing a break in the chain with the native SQL backup.

 ## CMD line

 To dig in further I used: